DynamicWeb CLI

 is required for the command, it is given in a json-format, either through a path to a .json file or a literal json-string in the command.

-$ dw command PageCopy --json '{ "model": { "SourcePageId": 1189, "DestinationParentPageId": 1129 } }'
+dw command PageCopy --json '{ "model": { "SourcePageId": 1189, "DestinationParentPageId": 1129 } }'

-Removing a page using a json file
+To move a page using a .json-file:

-$ dw command PageMove --json ./PageMove.json
+dw command PageMove --json ./PageMove.json

-Where PageMove.json contains
+Where PageMove.json contains:

 {